 Sales Quota or Sales Target is one of the most recognized terms when it comes to sales.
 It is a target that the sales team must meet in a given time period.
-As dramatic as it may sound an organization’s ability to achieve or miss the quota can lead to its overall success or failure.
-As a result, commercial excellence or sales operations managers, especially in Life Sciences or Pharmaceutical organizations need to understand the exact need and accordingly set quotas; the reason being, quotas are not that straightforward as they may seem, there are more than a couple of types of methodologies you can use to set sales quota for your team.
+As dramatic as it may sound, an organization’s ability to achieve or miss the quota can lead to its overall success or failure.
+As a result, commercial excellence or sales operations managers, especially in Life Sciences or Pharmaceutical organizations, need to understand the exact need and accordingly set quotas; the reason being quotas are not as straightforward as they may seem; there are more than a couple of types of methodologies you can use to set sales quota for your team.
 Sales quotas also tend to be a driving factor in improving the health of your sales team, motivating them enough to bring superior results and eventual profits to the organization.

 Basic Revenue Sales Quota:

-Probably the simplest of all kinds, in revenue-based sales quota, sales reps are responsible to bring the targeted amount of revenue in the given time frame.
+Probably the simplest of all kinds, in revenue-based sales quota, sales reps are responsible for bringing the targeted amount of revenue in the given time frame.
 A sales rep sells enough of their solution to generate a designated amount of revenue.
-Revenue-based quotas are a most common type of quota and it is usually set for the quarter or month.
+Revenue-based quotas are the most common type of quota, and it is usually set for the quarter or month.
 Some businesses (e.g. SaaS companies) might use an annual revenue quota due to a longer sales cycle.

 Forecast Revenue Quota:

 A forecast quota is based on historical precedents and takes into account past information across various metrics like; sales, market share, territory, etc. Forecast quotas are generally assigned to a specific region, territory, or broader team.
 The forecast model requires a heavy amount of data to set quota effectively; however, it is the best way of ensuring a positive outcome if you have prior sales info, market share growth, overall market growth, and your sales team’s performance available at your disposal.
 This methodology is used vastly used in mature life sciences or pharmaceutical organizations.